Radon Gas Map

 Below is the UK Radon map detailing areas where Radon gas can be found.

-Senior Remedial Surveyor and Waterproofing Design Specialist CSRT CSSW
+Managing Surveyor and Waterproofing Design Specialist CSRT CSSW ACABE

 By studying the Health Protection Agency map it is possible to identify the affected areas within the UK that have potentially high concentrations of radon gas.
 There is a common misconception that Radon Gas only affects the South West of the country, the radon map, however, highlights that the problem is much more widespread than previously believed.